Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 If you want your dental office logo to be effective, people should be able to remember it after a glance.
 In most cases, that’s all the attention your logo will receive from people.

-One way to do this, is to use unique artistic elements or styles that are symbolic to your name or specialty.
+One way to do this is to use unique artistic elements or styles that symbolize your name or specialty.
 A stylized tooth is the most common example, but try to branch out.
 If you offer emergency dental services, a red emergency cross may be appropriate.
 If your unique selling proposition is no-wait dentistry, then you could include a clock.

 Test out your logo design with friends and family to see how memorable it really is.
 Ask people who’ve never seen it before to glance at it.
 Can they describe the basic elements afterwards?